xz0127/tp/docs/DeveloperGuide.md

 3. `NuudleParser` detects the command word `done` in the input string and creates a new `DoneCommandParser` to parse inputs according to the format specified for `DoneCommand`.

 4. Input is parsed using the `DoneCommandParser#parse(String)` method, which also performs input validation.
-The method creates a `DateTimeLoader` using the parsed inputs by calling the constructor of the class `DateTimeLoader`.

-5. The `DoneCommandParser` creates a new `DoneCommand` instance with the newly created `DateTimeLoader` object and returns it to `NuudleParser`, which in turn returns it to `LogicManager`.
+5. The `DoneCommandParser` creates a new `DoneCommand` instance with the given index and returns it to `NuudleParser`, which in turn returns it to `LogicManager`.

 6. `LogicManager` calls the `DoneCommand#execute(Model)` method.

 7. `DoneCommand` obtains a copy of the `FilteredAppointmentList` by calling the `Model#getFilteredAppointmentList()` method.

-8. `DoneCommand` returns the appointment `toMark` in the `FilteredAppointmentList`, if there is an appointment in the list starts at the same time with the date and time indicated in the `DateTimeLoader`; Otherwise, throw an
+8. `DoneCommand` returns the appointment `toMark` in the `FilteredAppointmentList`, if an appointment can be found by the given index.
+Otherwise, throw an
 `APPOINTMENT_DOES_NOT_EXISTS` exception.

 9. `DoneCommand` creates another instance of this appointment `doneAppointment` which has a `done` status.